 Certain financial instruments that could be exposed to a concentration of credit risk include cash and cash equivalents and accounts receivable.
 The Company deposits its cash with financial institutions, and such deposits, at times, may exceed federally insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents to date.
 Collateral is not required for accounts receivable.
-At January 31, 2024 and 2023, no single customer accounted for more than 10% of the Company's accounts receivable.
-No single customer accounted for more than 10% of the Company's revenue for the fiscal years ended January 31, 2024, 2023 and 2022, respectively.
+At January 31, 2025 and 2024, no single customer accounted for more than 10% of the Company's accounts receivable.
+No single customer accounted for more than 10% of the Company's total revenue for the fiscal years ended January 31, 2025, 2024 and 2023, respectively.